Multicore Quantum Computing: Acknowledgements

 \section{Acknowledgements}

 The authors thank John Morton, Fernando Gonzalez-Zalba, Sofia Patomäki, and Felix von Horstig for useful discussions.
 The authors acknowledge support from Innovate UK project 133997: Multicore NISQ Processors on Silicon Chips, from the EPSRC QCS Hub EP/T001062/1, from EU H2020-FETFLAG-03-2018 under the grant agreement No 820495 (AQTION) and from the IARPA funded LogiQ project.
 B.K. acknowledges financial support from the Glasstone Research Fellowship of the University of Oxford.
 Z.C. is supported by the Junior Research Fellowship from St John’s College, Oxford.
+This research was supported by European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 951852 (QLSI).